 A more detailed assessment of system success rate is provided in Table VI-3.
 For this table, the total number of tests performed on a system under land-based or shipboard test conditions is given as a denominator.
-The number of land-based or shipboard tests for which a system demonstrated potential to meet California's discharge standards is given in the numerator.
-Six systems demonstrated potential to meet California's discharge standards in more than 50% of land-based or shipboard tests, and of these six, three systems demonstrated this potential in 100% of shipboard tests.
-One system also demonstrated potential to meet discharge standards in 100% of shipboard efficacy tests, but did not conduct tests for bacterial concentrations applicable to California's statutory performance standard.
+The number of land-based or shipboard tests for which a system demonstrated the ability to meet California's discharge standards is given in the numerator.
+Six systems demonstrated the ability to meet California's discharge standards in more than 50% of land-based or shipboard tests, and of these six, three systems demonstrated this ability in 100% of shipboard tests.
+One system also demonstrated the ability to meet discharge standards in 100% of shipboard efficacy tests, but did not conduct tests for bacterial concentrations applicable to California's statutory performance standards.

 Shipboard tests were given additional weight in the consideration of this report's conclusions as shipboard test conditions more accurately reflect the only practical way to assess discharge standards such as California's.
-Some systems failed to demonstrate the same potential compliance rates in land-based tests as in shipboard tests.
+Many systems did not demonstrate the same compliance rates in land-based tests as in shipboard tests.
 This should be of interest both in light of any Type Approvals that will occur at the federal level, and in informing the discussions between vendors and anyone wishing to purchase a treatment system.
 Commission staff included land-based testing results in this success-rate table for these reasons.

 Table VI-3.
 Systems with reliable third-party collected land-based or shipboard test results from Type Approval or other third-party testing, for which success rates could be generated.
-The number of tests, averaged across replicates, that demonstrated potential compliance with California's standards is presented in the numerator, and the total number of tests performed is presented in the denominator.
-Systems in bold conducted at least 3 tests and demonstrated the potential to meet California's standards at least 50% of the time at either land-based or shipboard scales.
+The number of tests, averaged across replicates, that demonstrated the ability to meet California's standards is presented in the numerator, and the total number of tests performed is presented in the denominator.
+Systems in bold conducted at least 3 tests and demonstrated the ability to meet California's standards at least 50% of the time at either land-based or shipboard scales.